daveabrock/daveabrock.github.io/_posts/2021-01-19-config-top-level-programs.markdown

 Console.WriteLine($"A quote to live by: {quote}");
 ```

-# Add configuration to top-level program
+# Add configuration to a top-level program

 Can we work with configuration with top-level programs?
 (Yes, *should we* is a different conversation, of course.)